 It’s easy — and tempting — to skip preventive maintenance.
 After all, why spend money fixing something that isn’t broken?
 But Mom was right: An ounce of prevention really is worth a pound of cure.

 Many people skip replacing the timing belt because it can cost several hundred dollars to have this work done.
-But ignoring this form of maintenance can be a big mistake.
+But ignoring this specific maintenance task can be a big mistake.

-Depending on how your engine is configured, the timing belt might be responsible for keeping the valve’s stroke and the piston’s stroke from crashing into each other, writes Freddy “Tavarish” Hernandez, founder of the automotive website APiDA Online:
+Depending on how your engine is configured, the timing belt might be responsible for keeping the valve’s stroke and the piston’s stroke from crashing into each other, writes Freddy “Tavarish” Hernandez at Jalopnik:

 Once again, spending a bit of money now can help protect your car from the type of expensive damage that can kill your 200,000-mile dreams.

-Buying car parts and associated items on the cheap is another example of how saving money today can cost you a lot of cash over the long haul.
+Buying car parts on the cheap is another example of how saving money today can cost you a lot of cash over the long haul.
 As Consumer Reports notes: